-- The RIs for all future non-Umbrella JSRs must be made available under one or more of a small set of Approved Open-Source Licenses. - The current candidates for this shortlist are GPL v2 plus Classpath Exception, Apache v2.0, and Eclipse v1.0. - We may add one or two more, but should keep the list short. - Additional open-source and commercial licenses, which need not be disclosed, may also be offered at the Spec Lead's discretion. - If an Umbrella JSR is released only under a commercial license that license must be disclosed.
+- The RIs for all future non-Umbrella JSRs must be made available under one or more of a small set of Approved Open-Source Licenses. - The current candidates for this shortlist are GPL v2 plus Classpath Exception, Apache v2.0, and Eclipse v1.0. - We may add one or two more, but should keep the list short. - Note that the RI might include (embed) material that is licensed differently (e.g., through BSD). - Additional open-source and commercial licenses, which need not be disclosed, may also be offered at the Spec Lead's discretion. - Define a Standard Commercial RI License that must be used for Umbrella JSRs that are not released under one of the Approved Open-Source Licenses.